Kiritimati: Climate

 Despite its proximity to the Intertropical Convergence Zone (ITCZ), Kiritimati is located in an equatorial dry zone and rainfall is rather low except during El Niño years; 873 mm on average per year, in some years it can be as little as 177 mm and much of the flats and ponds can dry up, as happened in late 1978.
 On the other hand, in some exceptionally wet years abundant downpours in March–April may result in a total annual precipitation of over 2500 mm.
 Kiritimati is thus affected by regular, severe droughts.
 They are exacerbated by its geological structure; climatically "dry" Pacific islands are more typically located in the "desert belt" at about 30°N or S latitude.
 Kiritimati is a raised atoll, and although it does occasionally receive plenty of precipitation, little is retained given the porous carbonate rock, the thin soil, and the absence of dense vegetation cover on much of the island, while evaporation is constantly high.
-Consequently, Kiritimati is one of the rather few places close to the Equator which have an effectively arid climate.
+Consequently, Kiritimati is one of the rather few places close to the Equator that has an effectively arid climate.

 The temperature is constantly between 24 and 30 C with more diurnal temperature variation than seasonal variation.
 Easterly trade winds predominate.